-It’s the Pacific Coast that’s bringing the temperature average down, because the Caribbean side definitely isn’t chilly.
+The Pacific Coast is bringing the temperature average down because the Caribbean side definitely isn’t chilly.
 Daytime highs are about 32°C, and each day boasts pretty much sunny skies.

 The Central Valley is experiencing the same sort of weather as the Pacific Coast, with a lot of rain and lower temperatures across the board.

-The Pacific beaches of Northern Costa Rica finally begin to brighten up during November.
-Even though it’s still technically part of the rainy season in Costa Rica, sunny days become more regular.
+The Pacific beaches of Northern Costa Rica finally begin to brighten up in Costa Rica in November.
+Even though it’s still technically part of the rainy season in Costa Rica, sunny days have become more regular.
 Towards the end of the month, the Pacific side gets drier and drier.

 Festivals in Costa Rica